oracle/python-oracledb/doc/src/user_guide/cqn.rst

 See :ref:`Subscription Objects <subscrobj>` for more details on the subscription object that is created.

-When using Oracle Database and Oracle Client libraries 19.4, or later, the optional subscription parameter ``client_initiated`` can be set:
+When using Oracle Database 19.4 (or later), the subscription parameter ``client_initiated`` can be set to *True*:

 .. code-block:: python

     connection.subscribe(callback=my_callback, client_initiated=True)

+For python-oracledb Thick mode, Oracle Client libraries 19.4 (or later) are additionally required.

-This enables CQN "client initiated" connections which internally use the same approach as normal python-oracledb connections to the database, and do not require the database to be able to connect back to the application.
+Setting ``client_initiated`` to *True* enables CQN "client initiated" connections which internally use the same approach as normal python-oracledb connections to the database, and do not require the database to be able to connect back to the application.
 Since client initiated connections do not need special network configuration they have ease-of-use and security advantages.

+When using Transactional Event Queues, the ``client_initiated`` parameter of :meth:`Connection.subscribe()` must be set to *True*.
+See :ref:`Advanced Queuing <aqusagenotes>` for more information.

 Registering Queries